Our free membership, business.com+, takes the pain out of choosing new business services.

 We recommend Epos Now for …

-• Companies that want flexibility with integrations.
+• Businesses that want robust software integrations.

 We don’t recommend Epos Now for …

-• Companies that want a month-to-month POS system.
+• Companies that need month-to-month contracts.

 Quinn Springett contributed to this article.